Centre for Criminology and Sociolegal Studies, University of Toronto: News, Research, Opinion

 This blog will bring you news, research, opinion and comment in the world of Criminology and Criminal Justice.
-The librarians of the Centre of Criminology Library, Tom and Andrea, will regularly post items that they glean from anywhere and everywhere, the Internet, newspapers, academic journals, popular culture and government reports.
+The Centre of Criminology librarian will regularly post items gleaned from anywhere and everywhere, the Internet, newspapers, academic journals, popular culture and government reports.
 We hope you come to view this blog as a first stop in your daily effort to stay informed.
-Please address any comments to Tom at firstname.lastname@example.org or Andrea at email@example.com.
+Please address any comments to Andrea at firstname.lastname@example.org.
 Or leave an anonymous comment on the Blog.

 Centre for Criminology and Sociolegal Studies